xaviersierra/radioyerevan/README.md

-# radioyerevan
+# Radio Yerevan Jokes
+Radio Yerevan Jokes were during the soviet union.
+They are half forgotten now.

+#CLI
-A bot to tweet a random Radio Yerevan xsierra.radioyerevan.cli.Joke everyday
+Print in console a random Yerevan Joke